Instacart draws funding from Kleiner Perkins, eyes partnerships

-SAN FRANCISCO, Jan 12 (Reuters) - Online-grocery delivery service Instacart said venture firm Kleiner Perkins Caufield & Byers led its latest funding round totalling $220 million.
+SAN FRANCISCO (Reuters) - Online-grocery delivery service Instacart said venture firm Kleiner Perkins Caufield & Byers led its latest funding round totaling $220 million.

 The company will use the cash to grow into new markets, both internationally and in the United States, Chief Executive Officer Apoorva Mehta said in an interview.